Oliver Kuhn: 1920

-During Kuhn's first year playing varsity football for Vanderbilt, the Commodores scored 47 points in the first half of an opening-game win against Birmingham–Southern due to the backfield of "Berryhill, Kuhn, Latham and Company".
+During Kuhn's first year playing varsity football for Vanderbilt, the Commodores scored 47 points in the first half of a season-opening win against Birmingham–Southern due to the backfield of "Berryhill, Kuhn, Latham and Company".
 After two crushing defeats to Georgia Tech and Auburn, Vanderbilt played Kentucky State and won 20–0; Kuhn subbed for Latham so the starter could rest up for the next week's game against the Alabama Crimson Tide.

 In a close game, and Alabama's first victory over the Commodores, Kuhn substituted for now-injured quarterback Latham and threw the one Vanderbilt touchdown pass to Jess Neely in the 14–7 loss.
 He also had a 60-yard kick return, and accumulated 94 yards in all.
-According to The Atlanta Constitution, "Doc Kuhn, subbing for the injured Latham, was the brilliant star of the day.
+According to the Atlanta Constitution, "Doc Kuhn, subbing for the injured Latham, was the brilliant star of the day.
 Kuhn was practically unstoppable by the Alabamians and, time after time, threatened to lead the team to victory."
 In a 7–7 tie game against Virginia the following week, starting quarterback Kuhn was cited as an offensive standout.